Which Is Better - PRP Injection or Knee Replacement Surgery?

-But, with the advent of Platelet Rich Plasma (PRP) injection, it has been possible to avoid surgical intervention in a significant number of people, who could get benefits from PRP injection.
+However, with the advent of Platelet Rich Plasma (PRP) injection, it has been possible to avoid surgical intervention in a significant number of people.

-Osteoarthritis of the knee, a common degenerative condition that causes pain and restricted joint movements can severely affect the quality of life of individuals affected.
+Osteoarthritis of the knee, a common degenerative condition that causes pain and restricted joint movements, can severely affect the quality of life of those affected by it.

-The condition is very common in the United States with a high prevalence of symptomatic knee osteoarthritis in elderly people.
+The condition is widespread in the United States, with a high prevalence of symptomatic knee osteoarthritis in elderly people.
 It affects both genders equally, and at least 10% of men and 13% of women above the age of 60 develop this condition.

 Is PRP Injection Superior to Other Injections?